Schoodic Peninsula Acadia National Park

 Schoodic Woods Campground

-Opened in 2015, Schoodic Woods Campground is the only campground on the Schoodic Peninsula and one of Acadia’s newest facilities.
-Nestled among spruce–fir forest just a short drive from Schoodic Point, it offers a quieter, more modern base than the busier campgrounds on Mount Desert Island.
+Opened in 2015, Schoodic Woods Campground is the only campground on the Schoodic Peninsula Acadia National Park and one of Acadia’s newest and most thoughtfully designed facilities.
+Set within a quiet spruce–fir forest just a few minutes’ drive from Schoodic Point, it offers a rare combination of modern comfort and wild coastal atmosphere.
+While the campground feels secluded and remote, it’s still close enough to enjoy the scenic pull-offs, hiking trails, and viewpoints that make this side of the park so unforgettable.

 ⛺ Quick Facts: Camping in Acadia